 How Can Steel Cut Oats be Controversial?

 I even have a comment about why are there so many contradicting comments.
-My only answer is people feel passionately about their oats and if they are chewy or creamy.
+My only answer is people feel passionate about their oats and if they are chewy or creamy.

-To me there’s no one right answer or recipe that will satisfy everyone.
-My recipe times are actually taken from Jill Nussinow, so I know there are a few of us out there that like a little bite to our oats.
+To me, there’s no one right answer or recipe that will satisfy everyone.
+My recipe times are taken from Jill Nussinow, so I know there are a few of us out there that like a little bite to our oats.